 And here we are in the Forum.
 It's early Sunday morning.

 Try to find your way out.
-Crews must periodically sweep the place for the bleached bones of those who couldn't.
-The sky creates the illusion that this must be an exit.
+Crews periodically sweep the place for the bleached bones of those who couldn't.
+The sky creates the illusion that this must be near an exit.
 It isn't.
 It's only a courtyard four storeys below the surface and positioned in such a way that the hapless soul can't see the outside world.
-Shopping takes its cue from supermax.

 The previous two pictures looked at the Forum Des Halles proper, by Claude Vasconi and Georges Pencreac'h.
 It covers the east half of the site.
 Jacques Chirac soon became mayor and declared himself chief architect.
 The result was architect Paul Chemetov's adjoining New Forum des Halles, on the west half of the site Better?
 Ayers writes of the "grey, troglodyte, underground-car-park feel to the main public spaces" (p.
 55).